carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 If multiple imports are made from the same package, each import may be named differently.
-This allows code to be explicit about which library is being used, which some engineers may prefer for readability.
+This allows code to be explicit about which library is being used, which some engineers may prefer to make it explicit which library an API comes from.
 Also, if a `api` file wants to re-export portions of a package, it may be helpful to be cautious about what is being exported.

 For example: